AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 ```
 ### CREATING AN ENDPOINT

-Once the GCSv5 packages are installed, we can create a Globus endpoint.
-Note that the local user you are logged in as will become the local owner of the Globus installation.
+Once the GCSv5 packages are installed, we can create a Globus endpoint using the ```globus-connect-server``` command line utility.
+Note that the local user you are logged into the VM as will become the local owner of the Globus installation.

 A Globus Endpoint is a logical construct that identifies an instance of Globus Connect to the Globus service.
 An endpoint can have one or more Data Transfer Nodes.

 Use the following command, substituting your values as required.
-The “owner” value should be your institutional email address that you will use for Globus. **Note that the option ```--use-explicit-host <your public IP>``` is required for the NATed network setup of the VM in this workshop.
+The "owner" value should be your institutional email address that you will use for Globus. **Note that the option ```--use-explicit-host <your public IP>``` is required for the NATed network setup of the VM in this workshop.
 You will not need this option if you have a public IP address**

 As with many of the code snippets in this workshop, it is recommended that you copy and paste it into a text editor and replace the items in angled brackets with correct values for you.
 ```